tune_penCSC

 Evaluation metric (loss function) to be used.
 Values can be

-for IPCW AUC or a vector of both.
-Default is'Brier'
+'Brier'for IPCW brier score,'AUC'for IPCW AUC or a vector of both.
+Default is'Brier'.- final.metric

 The evaluation metric to decide the best hyper-parameters set for the final fits on the whole data.
 When

-which is the default value, it takes the value frommetrics
+NULLwhich is the default value, it takes the value frommetrics.
+If both'Brier'and'AUC'were specified in metrics andfinal.metricisNULL,'Brier'will be used.- alpha.grid

 A named list containing a sequence of alpha values to be evaluated for each cause-specific model.
 Names of the list must be the events and exactly the same as values in the status variable.
 Default is